-The Mixture of Experts (MoE) paradigm has proven effective in scaling neural networks by distributing computation across specialized modules.
-Building upon this concept, the Mixture of LoRA Experts (MoLE) framework substitutes traditional dense expert layers with parameter-efficient low-rank adaptation (LoRA)~\cite{LoRA} modules, offering improved scalability and domain adaptability.
+The Mixture-of-Experts (MoE) paradigm has proven effective in scaling neural networks by distributing computation across specialized modules.
+Building upon this concept, the Mixture of Low-Rank Experts (MoLE) framework substitutes traditional dense expert layers with low-rank decomposition modules.
+This design leverages the parameter-efficient structure of LoRA~\cite{LoRA} to enhance scalability while maintaining model capacity.

-In our approach, We integrate MoLE with SOT by replacing all linear layers in the Transformer encoder with MoLE modules.
-Each layer contains $N$ LoRA-based experts operating in parallel with a shared linear transformation.
+In our approach, we integrate MoLE with SOT by replacing all linear layers in the Conformer encoder~\cite{conformer} with MoLE modules.
+Each layer contains $N$ low-rank experts operating in parallel with a shared linear transformation.
 Given an input $X \in \mathbb{R}^{d_{in}}$, the MoLE layer output is formulated as: